ConnorGray/clap-markdown/README.md

 3. Save `CommandLineHelp.md` in git, and link to it from the project's README.md or other relevant documentation.

-> For projects that have multiple associated commands, consider using the
+> For projects that have multiple associated executables, consider using the
 > command name as a suffix.
 For example: `CommandLineHelp-your-app.md`,
 > `CommandLineHelp-other-app.md`.